 Inglewood’s city officials are not alone in attempts to limit price gouging.
 In the wake of fires that devastated California in 2018, many newly homeless residents have been forced to seek immediate housing and are hard-pressed to find affordable rates.
 Despite the housing crisis, the state committee has recently rejected a bill to expand rent control throughout California.
 They have, however, voted in a law preventing price gouging in times of disaster.

 Current California laws protect a landlord’s ability to change rental prices after a lease’s term has ended, especially with demands to meet market rate.
 Since LA’s 1979 Rent Stabilization Ordinance, caps on a yearly rent increase have stayed between 3 to 8 percent.
 This hasn’t prevented landlords of buildings constructed after 1978 from fluctuating their rates as they see fit.
-They need only provide sufficient notice to tenants before hiking the prices.
+They only need to provide sufficient notice to tenants before raising the prices.

 The initial report from LA Curbed finds that “fewer than 35 percent of homes are owner-occupied” in Inglewood, so the need for sensible rental pricing is dire.
 The current rate for Inglewood rental units is $1,275 per month, compared to $1,900 countywide, so for the time being, the area is still among the more affordable options.